-See the assessment report on "Senna alexandrina Mill."
+For anthranoid-containing laxatives in general it is referred to the assessment report on "Senna alexandrina Mill."
 (EMA/HMPC/228759/2016).

-4.1.1 Overview of pharmacodynamic data regarding the herbal substance(s) / preparation(s) including data on relevant constituents
+4.1.1.
+Overview of pharmacodynamic data regarding the herbal substance(s)/preparation(s) including data on relevant constituents